dannngu/dannngu.github.io/_posts/2025-05-29-gitds-flow.md

 - **Whenever you want to merge into `dev` or `main`**.
 - **Examples**:
 	- You completed a successful experiment and want to integrate it into `dev`.
-- You fixed a bug in `dev` and want to bring it into `main`.
+	- You fixed a bug in `dev` and want to bring it into `main`